 In order to work with AHA! (as authors of applications) we need to understand how the AHA! system works in general.
+We will use AHAM terminology, so that the correspondence between the system and the general reference model becomes clear.
 For the most part AHA! works as a Web server.
-Users request pages by clicking on links in a browser, and AHA! delivers the pages that correspond to these links.
+Users request "pages" by clicking on links in a browser, and AHA! delivers the pages that correspond to these links.
 However, in order to generate these pages AHA! uses three types of information:

-The domain model (DM) contains a conceptual description of the application's content.
+• The domain model (DM) contains a conceptual description of the application's content.
 It consists of concepts and concept relationships.
 In AHA! every page that can be presented to the end-user must have a corresponding concept.
 It is also possible to have conditionally included fragments in pages.
 For each "place" where a decision needs to be made what to include a concept must be defined.
 (Such a concept can be shared between different pages on which the same information is conditionally included.)
 Pages are normally grouped into sections or chapters or other high-level structures.
 AHA! makes use of a concept hierarchy through which one can easily have "knowledge" propagated from pages to sections and chapters, and through which AHA! can automatically generate and present a hierarchical table of contents.
 Concepts can be connected to each other through concept relationships.
 In AHA! there can be arbitrarily many types of concept relationships.
 A number of types are predefined to get you going quickly as an author.
 A typical example of a (predefined) relationship type is prerequisite.
 When concept A is a prerequisite for concept B the end-user should be advised (or forced) to study or read about concept A before continuing with concept B. In AHA! prerequisite relationships result in changes in the presentation of hypertext link anchors.
 By default the link anchors will have the normal Web colors (blue or purple) when the link leads to a page concept for which all the prerequisites are met, and will have the color black when some prerequisites are not met.
-Creating a domain model is easiest using the Graph Author tool, described in Sect.
-5. Fig. 1 shows an example of a domain model (taken from the on-line AHA!
+Creating a domain model is easiest using the Graph Author tool, described in Section 4.3.
+Figure 5 shows an example of a domain model (taken from the older on-line AHA!
 2.0 tutorial) as it would appear in the Graph Author.

-Fig.1.
+Figure 5.
 Example domain model with concepts and prerequisite relationships.